 Tips for Avoiding Isolation

+Have a conversation.
+Do your friends know that you are feeling lonely?
+What can they do to support you?
 Talk to the people in your circle now about relationships and expectations.
 Open, honest conversations are the first step to a closer relationship.

+Don’t be afraid to let people go.
+Not everyone sees friendships as an opportunity for intimacy or closeness.
+Some people just want to go out and party.
+Others prioritize friendships until they enter a romantic relationship.
 If someone isn’t providing you with the things you need in a friendship, consider prioritizing your time on people who will better appreciate you.

+Other relationships can also fulfill your needs for intimacy.
+Your best friend may be living in your town and you just haven’t met them yet!
 Need to widen your circle?
 Join meetups or groups for people who share your interests.
 Don’t be afraid to reach out or set up a meetup of your own!

 Intimacy Doesn’t End at Age 40.

 There are two more stages in Erikson’s Stages of Psychosocial Development, but that does not mean people over 40 have to turn the page on intimacy and love.
 In fact, the next two stages can help to strengthen the bonds between two people who meet in their 40s, 50s, and beyond.
-During the last stages of Psychosocial Development, Erikson believes that people are really starting to contemplate their legacy and what they’ve accomplished in their life.
-Having confident answers to these larger questions in life can seriously benefit a person as they build new relationships or start dating.
+People build and strengthen beautiful relationships at all ages.